JimmyLin192/RecommenderSystem/codebases/README.md

 #Vectorize text decription of job
 Within 2000 texts with initially over 5000 unique words

-1. convert all terms into lowercase
+1. Convert all terms into lowercase
-2. eliminate stop words
+2. Eliminate stop words
 3. Remove punctuations
-4. only consider linguistic stemmes for each tokens
+4. Only consider linguistic stemmes for each tokens
 5. Remove all timestamps
 6. Remove all datestamps
-8. remove IP address and website link
+8. Remove IP address and website link
 9. Remove all phone numbers
 10. Remove term consisting of pure digits
-11. check validity of a word
+11. Check validity of a word
-12. remove tenses, plurals (get stems)
+12. Remove tenses, plurals (get stems)

 Current implementation curtail the size of keywords to be about 1700.